 Section 3.1 Corporate Organization.
 Each of the Company and its subsidiaries is a corporation duly organized, validly existing and in good standing under the laws of the jurisdiction of its organization and has the requisite corporate power and authority to own or lease all of its properties and assets and to carry on its business as it is now being conducted, except (other than with respect to the Company's due organization, valid existence and good standing) as would not have a Company Material Adverse Effect (as defined below).
-Each of the Company and its subsidiaries is duly licensed or qualified to do business in each jurisdiction in which the nature of the business conducted by it or the character or location of the properties and assets owned or leased by it makes such licensing or qualification necessary, except where the failure to be so licensed or qualified would not reasonably be expected to have, individually or when aggregated with all other such failures, a Material Adverse Effect (as defined below) on the Company ("Company Material Adverse Effect").
-The copies of the Certificate of Incorporation and Bylaws of the Company (the "Company Charter" and "Company Bylaws"), as most recently filed with the Company's SEC Documents (as defined below), are true, complete and correct copies of such documents as in effect as of the date of this Agreement.
-As used in this Agreement, the term "Material Adverse Effect" means, with respect to the Company, on the one hand, or Parent, on the other hand, a material adverse effect on (i) the ability of the Company, on the one hand, or Parent and Merger Sub, on the other hand, to consummate the Merger, or (ii) the business, results of operations or financial condition of such party and its subsidiaries, taken as a whole, except to the extent such material adverse effect under this clause (ii) results from
+Each of the Company and its subsidiaries is duly licensed or qualified to do business in each jurisdiction in which the nature of the business conducted by it or the character or location of the properties and assets owned or leased by it makes such licensing or qualification necessary, except where the failure to be so licensed or qualified would not reasonably be expected to have, individually or when aggregated with all other such failures, a Material Adverse Effect (as defined below) on the Company Charter'' and "Company Bylaws"), as most recently filed with the Company's SEC Documents (as defined below), are true, complete and correct copies of such documents as in effect as of the date of this Agreement.
+As used in this Agreement, the term "Material Adverse Effect" means, with respect to the Company, on the one hand, or Parent, on the other hand, a material adverse effect on (i) the ability of the Company, on the one hand, or Parent and Merger, such as a whole, except to the extent such material adverse effect under this clause (ii) results from